bisgardo/concordium-docker/README.md

 [Look up](https://docs.docker.com/compose/compose-file/compose-file-v3/) the features used in the Compose file and [find](https://docs.docker.com/engine/reference/commandline/run/) the corresponding `docker run` args.

-The deployment may be stopped using `Ctrl-C` (unless running in detached mode) or `docker-compose stop`.
+The deployment may be stopped using `Ctrl-C` (unless running in detached mode) or `docker compose stop`.
 In the latter case, make sure to pass all the same project name, environment variables, etc. as were given to `up`.
 In both cases, the default behavior is to send a SIGTERM signal to the running containers with a [10 sec deadline](https://docs.docker.com/compose/faq/#why-do-my-services-take-10-seconds-to-recreate-or-stop)